 In some cases, headaches in children are caused by an infection, high levels of stress or anxiety, or minor head trauma.
 It's important to pay attention to your child's headache symptoms and consult a doctor if the headache worsens or occurs frequently.

-Headaches in children usually can be treated with over-the-counter pain medications and other lifestyle measures.Next
+Headaches in children usually can be treated with over-the-counter pain medications and healthy habits such as a regular schedule for sleeping and eating.Next

 Differences in symptoms may make it difficult to pinpoint headache type in a child, especially in a younger child who can't describe symptoms.
 In general, though, certain symptoms tend to fall more frequently under certain categories.